qstardict/qstardict/README.md

 ### Hide to notification area

-To keep QStarDict always watching with the closed main window, it is possible to hide it to the notification area.
+To keep QStarDict always running with closed main window, it is possible to hide it to the notification area.

 <p align="center">
 <img alt="system tray" src="https://raw.githubusercontent.com/wiki/a-rodin/qstardict/images/qstardict-tray.png" width="143" height="31">